 Then you will be able to see all the keywords for every page that brought in traffic.

-This data is very helpful in refining your SEO and content strategy, because you know which keywords to optimize further.
+This data is very helpful in refining your SEO and digital content strategy, because you know which keywords to optimize further.

 I can also send these keywords to my Position Tracking list, to track their progress over time.